DaJoker29/DaJoker29/README.md

 ## ✨ Howdy!

-I'm Dewitt—some people call me DJ for short.
+I'm Dewitt, some people call me DJ for short.
 I've been building websites and web apps since I was 12 years old.
 I'm naturally curious about everything but obsessed with finding new ways to use the web in growing small businesses and nonprofits.

 - 🔭 I’m currently working as **Freelance Web Developer**